Disney Parks 101: EPCOT

 In addition to what you bring to the park make sure you wear comfortable clothing.
 Also make sure you have comfortable supportive shoes.
 There is almost nothing worse than having to walk around at Disney World with blisters on your feet.

-The boat rides in Mexico and Norway (Maelstrom in Norway is very popular)
+- The boat rides in Mexico and Norway (Frozen in Norway is very popular)

 There are a lot of rides that I would consider to be 'must do's'.
 But, each person has their own list.
 For the sake of being brief I will only discuss a few of the most popular attractions.
 Test Track, Mission Space, Soarin', and Finding Nemo are some of the biggest attractions.